akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 :::

 ::: warning
 If you plan to upload your assets in bulk, this will automatically activate for each asset the [Product Link Rules](assets-product-link-rules.html) that you might have defined.
-To make sure every product link rule can be executed in the right time, we recommend you to [import your assets via an archive](import-assets.html) or via the API.
+To make sure every Product Link Rule can is properly executed, we recommend you to [import your assets via an archive](import-assets.html) or via the API.
 :::

 If you need to have specific files per channel or per locale, there is another step to do.